rsocket/rsocket/Protocol.md

 The ReactiveSocket protocol uses a lower level transport protocol to carry ReactiveSocket frames.
 A transport protocol MUST provide the following:

 1. Unicast [Reliable Delivery](https://en.wikipedia.org/wiki/Reliability_(computer_networking)).
 1. [Connection-Oriented](https://en.wikipedia.org/wiki/Connection-oriented_communication) and preservation of frame ordering.
-Frame A sent before Frame B must arrive in source order. i.e. if Frame A is sent by the same source as Frame B, then Frame A will always arrive before Frame B. No assumptions about ordering across sources is assumed.
+Frame A sent before Frame B MUST arrive in source order. i.e. if Frame A is sent by the same source as Frame B, then Frame A will always arrive before Frame B. No assumptions about ordering across sources is assumed.
 1. [FCS](https://en.wikipedia.org/wiki/Frame_check_sequence) is assumed to be in use either at the transport protocol or at each MAC layer hop.
 But no protection against malicious corruption is assumed.

 An implementation MAY "close" a transport connection due to protocol processing.
 When this occurs, it is assumed that the connection will have no further frames sent and all frames will be ignored.